18 of the best books to read on vacation in 2023

 Project Hail Mary by Andy Weir

-Read Project Hail Mary for… a fantastically well-researched, nerdy, and lighthearted show of world-building that’s easy to read and difficult to put down
+Read Project Hail Mary for… a fantastically well-researched, nerdy, and lighthearted show of world-building that’s easy to read and difficult to put down.
+It’s not a brand-new book, but it’s still fantastic.

-If you loved The Martian, give Andy Weir’s latest bestseller a read next.
+If you loved The Martian, give Andy Weir’s bestseller from 2021 a read next.
 In Project Hail Mary, Ryland Grace, the sole survivor on a desperate, last-chance mission to save both humanity and the earth, is left to singlehandedly complete the mission in uncharted territory.

 Historical fiction to read on vacation